remcokranenburg/blog/_posts/2021-06-27-keyboard-event-handling.md

 layout: post
 title: Keyboard Event Handling
 ---
+## Attachment

+First things first, I made sure that the keyboard is always in view by using some nice existing functionality of xrdesktop and grouping all keyboard buttons into one `G3kContainer` and attaching it to the user's head:

+<video src="/assets/2021/06-27-keyboard-attachment.webm" autoplay loop></video>

+## Event Handling

-In the past ten days of working on the virtual keyboard for xrdesktop, I've been trying to make the keyboard behave like a keyboard.
+In the past few days of working on the virtual keyboard for xrdesktop, I've been trying to make the keyboard behave like a keyboard.
 That is, it should notice when one of its keys is clicked by the user, and it should generate the proper key event when this happens.
 This is the result:

 <video src="/assets/2021/06-27-keyboard-events.webm" autoplay loop></video>

-## Event Handling

 In my previous blog post, you could already see the keys react to clicks, but this is not enough for a fully functioning keyboard system.
 For one, you don't